Prohibited and Restricted Items for Travelers Entering Iran: A Complete Guide

 Pets and Animals

 Importing pets or wildlife requires veterinary and environmental permits.
-Entry of dogs and cats is generally restricted unless special permits are obtained.
+Entry of dogs and cats is generally restricted unless special permits are obtained, so arrange documentation well in advance if you intend to travel with an animal.

 Plants, Seeds, and Agricultural Materials